Signed in as:

 filler@godaddy.com

-Body Condition Score (BCS) charts for dogs and cats.
+The World Small Animal Veterinary Association (WSAVA) also publishes Muscle Condition Score (MCS) charts for dogs and cats.

-World Small Animal Veterinary Association (WSAVA) Nutrition Guidelines
+Check out the World Small Animal Veterinary Association (WSAVA) Nutrition Guidelines "Tools for Pet Owners", like Selecting a Pet Food.

 The Pet Nutrition Alliance (PNA) asked pet food manufacturers about Colleagues took the WSAVA guidelines and investigated numerous pet food manufacturers in their Pet Food Manufacturer Evaluation Report.